 If you don’t see a blue bubble on your end or no notifications under your messages, then it’s likely that they’ve blocked you on iMessage.

-If iMessages turn green, it means that you’re using SMS protocol to send your texts instead of iMessage.
+If iMessages turns green, it means that you’re using SMS protocol to send your texts instead of iMessage.
 It could also mean the person’s phone is turned off, offline, or switched to Android.

 No, iMessages will not say delivered if you’ve been blocked.
 You won’t see the delivery status or the read receipt at all.
 The message you sent will have no delivery status below it.